WeirdConstructor/WLambda/doc/wlambda_reference.md

 std:assert_eq thdl.join[] 7;
 ```

+This method will return an error if the thread handle was already joined.

 ##### <a name="10232-thdlrecvready"></a>10.2.3.2 - thdl.recv\_ready

 Waits for the global `_READY` atomic value slot to be sent a value by the